sl-solution/DFTranspose.jl/README.md

 ![Simple Transposing](/images/simple-transpose.svg)

-When an `id` variable is specified, `df_transpose` transpose the data as above, however, use the values of the `id` variable to label the columns of the output data frame. `colid` can be used to modify the labels on fly.
+When an `id` variable is specified, `df_transpose` transpose the data as above, however, use the values of the `id` variable to label the columns of the output data frame. `renamecolid` can be used to modify the labels on fly.

 When a set of groupby variables are specified, the `df_transpose` function repeats the simple transposing of data within each group constructed by groupby variables.
 Like the simplest case, and `id` variable can be used to label the columns of the output data frame.